k0pak4/groupme-clj/UsageGuide.md

 __Returns:__ A list of results for each request sent

-### Membership functions
+## Membership functions

+### add-members
-* add-members  --  add members to the given group
+add members to the given group

+__Parameters:__
+* token: your authentication token
+* group-id: the id of the group to add members too
+* members: a list of members in the form [{'nickname': "", 'user_id': "", ...} ...]

+__Returns:__ a results id for the add request

+### get-add-results
-* get-add-results  --  see the results of your previous add request
+see the results of your previous add request

+__Parameters:__
+* token: your authentication token
+* group-id: the group for which results you are checking
+* results-id: the id of the results you are checking

+__Returns:__ the results for each add request

+### remove-member
-* remove-member  --  remove the specified member from the given group
+remove the specified member from the given group

+__Parameters:__
+* token: your authentication token
+* group-id: the id of the group you are removing the member from
+* membership-id: the membership id(not user id) of the user you are removing

+__Returns:__ the result status code, 200 indicates success

+### update-nickname
-* update-nickname  --  update your nickname in the specified group
+update your nickname in the specified group

+__Parameters:__
+* token: your authentication token
+* group-id: the id of the group you are changing your nickname in
+* nickname: the nickname you want to change to

+__Returns:__ the updated membership and nickname

 ## Chats